-Rifles may be removed from the firing line only after all rifles are grounded with actions open and safety flags inserted, the firing line is cleared by the Range Officer and the Range Officer gives instructions to remove rifles from the firing line.
+Rifles may be removed from the firing line only after the rifle is unloaded with its action open, a safety flag is inserted, and the rifle has been cleared by a Range Officer.
 No rifle may be removed from the firing line during a competition until it is cleared by a Range Officer.